 LI Weiran Alex

 - 2014-present Ph.D.
-Earth Science, volcanology, Earth Observatory of Singapore, NTU
+Volcanology, Earth Observatory of Singapore, NTU

-- 2014 M.S.
+- 2014 M.Sc.
 Tectonics, Peking University, China.
 Thesis: Research on key issues of laser 40Ar/39Ar isochron dating for extremely young volcanic rocks

 - Familiar with various techniques commonly used in petrology and mineralogy studies to analyze mineral compositions especially for volatile species, e.g. electron microscope (EPMA), secondary ion mass spectrometry (SIMS), and Fourier-transform infrared spectroscopy (FTIR).

 - Experienced in using nanoscale analysis techniques such as transmission electron microscopy (TEM) and nuclear reaction analysis (NRA).

 - Able to independently perform high-temperature diffusion experiments.

 - Familiar with diffusion modelling using finite difference method.

 Nov 2017.
 Principle lecturer of SEM workshop (“Studying petrography and mineralogy of volcanic rocks using SEM”) at BPPTKG, Yogyakarta (Indonesia).

 2015/2016 spring, 2016/2017 spring: Teaching assistant in Earth Materials